Hemagglutinin: Structure

-Hemagglutinins are small proteins that project from the virus membrane surface as 135 Å long spikes with a diameter of 30-50 Å. Each spike is made up of three identical monomer subunits, making the protein a homotrimer.
-These monomers are formed of two glycopeptides, HA1 and HA2, and linked by two disulphide polypeptides including membrane-distal HA1 and the smaller membrane-proximal HA2.
-X-Ray crystallography and spectroscopy were used to identify that the majority of the protein structures is made of α-helical proteins.
+Hemagglutinins are small proteins that extend from the surface of the virus membrane as spikes that are 135 Angstroms (Å) in length and 30-50 Å in diameter.
+Each spike is composed of three identical monomer subunits, making the protein a homotrimer.
+These monomers are formed of two glycopeptides, HA1 and HA2, and linked by two disulphide polypeptides, including membrane-distal HA1 and the smaller membrane-proximal HA2.
+X-ray crystallography, NMR spectroscopy, and cryo-electron microscopy were used to solve the protein's structure, the majority of which is α-helical.
 In addition to the homotrimeric core structure, hemagglutinins have four subdomains: the membrane-distal receptor binding R subdomain, the vestigial domain E, that functions as a receptor-destroying esterase, the fusion domain F, and the membrane anchor subdomain M. The membrane anchor subdomain forms elastic protein chains linking the hemagglutinin to the ectodomain.